axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 ### height

-String-valued `height` allow to override the intrinsic dimensions of the datepicker.
+String-valued `height` allows to override the intrinsic dimensions of the datepicker.
 Default is `40`.

 Allowed values: